Regarding the Inspection and Quarantine Requirements for the Bell Peppers from Belgium

 3. Packaging Requirements

-3.2 Each packaging box should bear product name, exporting country, cultivation base name or registration number, and packing house name or registration number in Chinese or English.
+3.1 Packaging materials should be clean, unused, and meet China's phytosanitary requirements.
+If wooden packaging is used, it should comply with ISPM 15 standards.3.2 Each packaging box should bear product name, exporting country, cultivation base name or registration number, and packing house name or registration number in Chinese or English.
 Each pallet should be marked "Exported to the People's Republic of China" in Chinese or English.
 If pallets are not used (such as for air cargo), each packaging box should carry the same label.

 3.3 Containers loaded with sweet peppers for export to China should be in good sanitary condition and sealed.
 Upon arrival at the Chinese port of entry, the seals should remain intact.